 Moreover, the path to fiscal correction should essentially be revenue led with a check on nondevelopmental revenue expenditure.
-However, revenue expenditure includes grants aimed at asset creation, so reduction in those asset-creating grants also needs to be avoided.
+However, revenue expenditure includes grants aimed at Comment [MF7]: In the end of this chapter you can show your discussion based on your results asset creation, so reduction in those asset-creating grants also needs to be avoided.
 This study suggested paying attention to achieve fiscal discipline along with improving both allocative and technical efficiencies of public expenditure.
 There is a general consensus that fiscal deficits are not bad as such, but running high fiscal deficits along with high revenue deficits definitely seems to be dangerous.
 The foregoing discussion makes us believe that remaining committed to fiscal responsibility is expected to strengthen the present growth momentum.
 But any complacency among our policymakers on this count can be misplaced.
 So far the post-FRBMA journey has been impressive, but the future remains a challenge.
 For fiscal reforms to succeed, continued high economic growth is a prerequisite which in turn requires strong social and economic infrastructure.
-Capital expenditure on key areas such as socio-economic infrastructure must not become a victim of this fiscal discipline programme.
+Capital expenditure on key areas such as socioeconomic infrastructure must not become a victim of this fiscal discipline programme.